matthewglover/html_css_talk/PITCHME.md

-### HTML and CSS
+## HTML and CSS
-#### A Brief History
+### Building Web UIs

 ---

 ## Introduction

-- UI layer for majority of applications we build and use
+- UI layer for Web and more
-- Often an afterthought both for developers and designers
+- Often an afterthought
-- Bad implementation can have real impact on User Experience
+- Impact on User Experience

 Note:
 - Not "real programming"